 This may be the first time in history that the expression, “Ask anyone in the world!” is not an exaggeration.
 You, your neighbor, your neighbor’s neighbor, and so on until we’ve wrapped around the planet and back, have heard about COVID-19.
 It’s the virus that stopped humans in their tracks, and as we slowly begin to leave the comfort of our shelter-in-place orders and return to the bustle of life, the invisible threat of the virus remains.

 Hand sanitizer really found its spot in the market in the early 2000s after the Center for Disease Control (CDC) added it to their hand hygiene guidelines in 2002 as a possible alternative to washing hands, marking its ability to save time over traditional hand washing.
-But is hand sanitizer truly a replacement to washing your hands?
-Well, not quite, however, there is no doubt that alcohol based sanitizers do in fact destroy bacteria, germs, and viruses.
+But is hand sanitizer truly a replacement for washing your hands?
+Well, not quite, however, there is no doubt that alcohol-based sanitizers do in fact destroy bacteria, germs, and viruses.

 Let’s break down the pros and cons of hand sanitizers, shall we?

 For the sake of this content, we are discussing sanitizer that is at least 60% or higher in alcohol (as per the CDC’s minimum recommended guidelines), and again, ours is 75%.

 - Hand sanitizers kill bacteria, germs, and viruses.
 Period.
 Studies have proven it to be an effective weapon in the fight against germs and can be attributed to reducing the number of sick days at the office, and even in the prevention of viral outbreaks in schools.